index

 It's the first album by David Thomas and two pale boys and the seventh solo album by David Thomas, founder of Pere Ubu.

-The two pale boys, Andy Diagram & Keith Moliné, are the latest in a series of daring musical groupings fronted by Mr Thomas since 1980.
+The two pale boys, Andy Diagram and Keith Moliné, are the latest in a series of daring musical groupings fronted by Mr. Thomas since 1980.
 These groups have featured, in various combinations, Richard Thompson, Chris Cutler, Lindsay Cooper, Daved Hild, Ralph Carney, Ira Kaplan, Garo Yellin, George Cartwright, John Kirkpatrick and Alan Dunne, as well as members of Pere Ubu.

 Production Notes